hydraulic-software/conveyor/guidebook/docs/configs/linux.md

 **`contact-email`** This is needed for package, repository and PGP metadata which all have some notion of a maintainer.
 Defaults to `${app.contact-email}`.

 **`signing-key`** See [signing keys](index.md#signing).

+## Desktop integration

+**`desktop-file`** An INI file object.
+The `file-name` subkey controls what the file is called (defaulting to `${app.long-fsname}.desktop`).
+Then the `"Desktop Entry"` subkey defines the contents of that section with keys and values being mapped as appropriate.

+You should only rarely need to configure the .desktop file directly.
+The main entry you may need to change is `StartupWMClass` which may need to be altered if you aren't seeing your icon get associated with your app in the taskbar.
+To find out what it should be you can use the `lg` command from GNOME Shell "Run Command" dialog (press alt-f2), or `xprop WM_CLASS` if not using Wayland, and then select the window of your running app.

+You may also wish to set the `app.linux.desktop-file."Desktop Entry".Categories` key as on some desktop environments that key controls the menus where the app appears.
+Please refer to the [registered categories list](https://specifications.freedesktop.org/menu-spec/latest/apa.html#main-category-registry) for what you can place there.
+Metadata that appears in the Software Center apps some desktop environments have is a combination of data from the .desktop entry file and an AppStream XML file, which will also be generated for you.

 ## SystemD units